amberhe613/Cyelp/README.md

 ## Challenges
 1. React:
-* reuse code by using components
+* reuse code by dissecting into components
 * manage state and props to communicate between child and parent components
-* use react strap to beautify webpage
+* use a mixture of react strap and W3 css in javascript files to beautify webpage
-2. Heroku:
+2. Communication between client and server:
+* use fetch API with "same-origin" credentials to pass user sessions in client cookies, so client doesn't need to send user information in url
-* use a mixture of http (server) and https (frontend)
+* enable "trust proxy" to use a mixture of http (server) and https (frontend)
-* use CORS to deal with cross domain security issues
+* send CORS response to deal with cross domain security issues when directing to external websites
+3. Heroku vs local development:
+* use production mode by building the react app and serving the build file
+* sending CORS request to server to direct to google/github authentication page (original: proxy; problem: proxy ignored by heroku and treated as client routes)
-* use cloudiary to store media files on the cloud (original: multer on local machine)
+* use cloudinary to store media files on the cloud (original: multer on local machine; problem: heroku only save the files deployed)
+* use express-form-data to deal with form data (orginal: multer deals with it)